Unleash/unleash/website/docs/feature-flag-tutorials/ruby/implementing-feature-flags-ruby.md

 The Unleash Server is a **Feature Flag Control Service**, which manages your feature flags and lets you retrieve flag data.
 Unleash has a UI for creating and managing projects and feature flags.
 There are also [API commands available](https://docs.getunleash.io/reference/api/unleash) to perform the same actions straight from your CLI or server-side app.

-## 1. Best practices for backend apps with Unleash
+## 1. Best practices for back-end apps with Unleash

-Ruby is a backend language, so there are special considerations to plan around when implementing feature flags.
+Ruby is a back-end language, so there are special considerations to plan around when implementing feature flags.

 Most importantly, you must: